puppetlabs-toy-chest/puppet-in-docker/README.md

 }
 ```

 Please suggest other standard fields for inclusion in the API.
-Over time
-a formal specification maybe created along with further tooling but this
-is currently an experimental feature.
+Over time, a formal specification may be created, along with further tooling, but this is an experimental feature.

 ## Toolchain

-The repository contains a range of tools for managing the set of
-Dockerfiles and resulting images.
-For instance listing the images
+The repository contains a range of tools for managing the set of Dockerfiles and the resulting images.
+For instance, you can list the images available.
-available.

-Note that using the toolchain requires a Ruby environment and
+Note that using the toolchain requires a Ruby environment and Bundler.
-Bundler installed.
 You'll also need a local Docker installation.

 ```
 $ bundle install